ArcticSnow/TopoPyScale_Documentation/docs/5_models.md

-# Further Models
+# Output Formats

-TopoPyScale include a number of functionalities to export the downscaled timeseries to be compatible with some established energy and mass balance land-surface models for snow and permafrost physics, or hydrology.
-All these functions are available into the file `topo_export.py` and are integrated to the clas `topoclass`.
+TopoPyScale include a number of functions to export the downscaled timeseries to be compatible with some established energy and mass balance land-surface models for snow and permafrost physics, or hydrology.
+All these functions are available into the file `topo_export.py` and are integrated to the class `topoclass`.

 ## FSM